GoogleCloudPlatform/genai-for-marketing/infra/README.md

 When `terraform apply` completes successfully, you'll see a message `Apply complete!` along with outputs specifying config values.
 Save this output somewhere, you'll need these values later.

-TODO: More details about what to do with the output variables from terraform apply.

 ### Terraform Variables
 TODO: explain this better.